cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 ## Nov.
 12 - 13 & Dec.
 13

 The City of Austin Office of Innovation invites you to the Displacement Mitigation Action Accelerator!
-The Accelerator is a 3-day event to catalyze community-generated concepts that contribute to mitigate displacement•.
+The Accelerator is a 3-day event to catalyze community-generated concepts that mitigate displacement•.

-This is a space where you will find all the ingredients of possibility together.
-We need your combinatorial creativity to work smarter on solutions to tackle this problem.

 ### What is this event about?

-This is a unique opportunity to work on possible solutions to displacement and get seed money to build evidence about concepts that work to fight displacement!
-We have designed a space for you and community collaborators to build an accelerated pathway for displacement mitigation interventions in three areas that will significantly impact this problem in Austin:
+This is a unique opportunity to work on possible solutions and get seed money to build evidence about concepts that work to fight displacement!
+We have designed a space for you and community collaborators to build an accelerated pathway for displacement mitigation interventions in three focus areas that will significantly impact this problem in Austin:

     A. evictions and predatory pressures;